What is Probate in Florida?

 Next, all possible creditors must be reasonably identified as well as notified of the probate proceedings.
 There is a three-month time frame in Florida for creditors to bring forth claims after being notified of the testator’s death.
 After all claims have been settled and/or the period for claims closes, then the executor may begin distributing assets to the beneficiaries.
 If it is necessary that a house or other property must be sold to settle the estate, then the time spent on the market will add to the length of probate.

 Lastly, after all creditors have been paid and all distributions have been allocated to the beneficiaries, the personal representative or executor will seek permission to close probate from the court.
 With all of the factors in mind, the best case scenario for quick probate process would be four months.
-Typically, a probate in Florida can take upwards of 6 to 8 months.
-And in some cases, probate can last over a year.
+Typically, a probate in Florida can take 9 months to 2 years with an average time span of 18 months (1.5 years).

 What are some probate rules in Florida?